 - 8. COVID-19 Vaccine and Booster: Documentation of full COVID-19 vaccination and booster(s).
-This is a one-time requirement of documentation unless additional boosters are required based on current public health guidelines and clinical partner requirement changes. - 9.
-CPR/BLS for Healthcare Providers: Submit proof of CPR certification from the American Heart Association.
-This certification needs to be kept current and active for the entirety of the program. - 10.
-HIPAA Training Certificate: Submit your completed HIPAA Training Certificate.
+This is a one-time requirement of documentation unless additional boosters are required based on current public health guidelines and clinical partner requirement changes. - CPR/BLS for Healthcare Providers: Submit proof of CPR certification from the American Heart Association.
+This certification needs to be completed every other year.

+- 10. HIPAA Training Certificate: Submit your completed HIPAA Training Certificate.
 This is an annual requirement and can be accessed via the student UCLC account. - 11.
-If clinical agencies have additional health specifications, students who are assigned to those agencies will be required to meet them.
+If clinical agencies have additional health specifications (e.g. drug testing), students who are assigned to those agencies will be required to meet them.
 Vaccination requirements may change at the discretion of the clinical sites.

-COVID-19 Vaccination and Booster Policy Information
+COVID-19 Vaccination Policy Information